Jay1/RustPods/docs/development/manual-testing-guide.md

    - Adapter information (name, address, capabilities) is accurate
    - No errors are shown in the terminal output

-### Bluetooth Scanning Testing
+### Paired Device Polling Testing

 1. **Prerequisites:**
    - Bluetooth adapter is properly functioning
-   - At least one Bluetooth device (preferably multiple) in discovery mode nearby
+   - At least one Bluetooth device (preferably multiple) paired with Windows

 2. **Test Procedure:**
-   - Launch RustPods in CLI mode with: `rustpods scan`
+   - Launch RustPods and allow it to poll for paired devices (no manual scan required)
-   - Verify that nearby Bluetooth devices are detected
+   - Verify that all paired Bluetooth devices are detected and displayed in the UI
-   - Check if the signal strength (RSSI) values are reasonable
-   - Confirm that manufacturer data is displayed when available
+   - Check that device information (name, address, type) is accurate

 3. **Expected Outcome:**
-   - Nearby Bluetooth devices are detected and displayed
+   - All paired Bluetooth devices are detected and displayed
    - Device information is accurate (address matches the actual device)
-   - Signal strength values change based on device proximity
+   - UI updates as devices are paired/unpaired in Windows

 ### Testing with Real AirPods